theBoyus/homeAutomation/doc/timelog.md

 ## 15:00 - 17:00

 Working on the website to get the pico integrated.
 Managed to get the pico to communicate and we can now turn a LED ON/OFF as well as pull light sensor data.

+# 03/01-24

+## 13:00 - 14:00
+Added another topic for schedule push/pull data for the pico.
+Pico now pulls schedule data, does nothing with it as of yet.
+Also updated more documents.